 The virus can show the disease symptoms in one to four days after entering the dog’s body.
 The infected dog can remain ill for up to 10 or 12 days.
 Due to an already weak immune system, dogs’ suffering can stretch for additional days if infected by bacteria, parasites, and other viruses.
 This virus can survive up to six months inside the dog’s body, and the infected dog has the full potential to infect other dogs during this period.

-How to treat a dog with Coronavirus?
+How to Treat a Dog with Coronavirus?

 Once your dog is recovered, the virus will still take time to leave the dog’s body altogether.
 Therefore, you should take great care and avoid taking your dog to crowded places for a while.
-Along with this, discard the dog’s faeces cautiously so that other dogs won’t catch the virus.
+Along with this, discard the dog’s feces cautiously so that other dogs won’t catch the virus.